-Uganda National Climate Change Act (2021) Gives the force of law in Uganda to the United Nations Framework Convention on Climate Change, the Kyoto Protocol, and the Paris Agreement; provides for climate change response measures; provides for participation in climate change mechanisms; provides for measuring emissions, reporting, and verifying information; provides for institutional arrangements for coordinating and implementing climate change response measures; provides for financing for climate change and other related matters.
-Promotes harmony at all climate change prevention and mitigation levels, including at the community level.
-Most holistic in defining how action at the community level ties to overall long-term climate change impacts. --- -- --
+Uganda National The Act gives the force The Act promotes

+Climate Change Act of law in Uganda to the harmony at all

+(2021) UNFCCC, the Kyoto climate change

+Protocol, and the Paris prevention and

+Agreement; provides for mitigation levels,

+climate change response including at the

+measures; provides for community level.

+participation in climate This Act is most

+change mechanisms; holistic in defining

+provides for measuring how action at the

+of emissions, reporting community level

+and verification of ties to overall long-

+information; provides for term climate change

+institutional arrangements impacts.

+for coordinating and

+implementing climate

+change response measures;

+provides for financing for

+climate change; and other

+related matters.